(713) 364-4796

 (Image from: Campbell’s Soup Company)

-Despite the name change, the company will still be widely known as “Campbell’s.”
-While this name will remain, the change raises questions about what will happen to the company’s intellectual property.
-The United States Patent and Trademark Office (USPTO) allows for updates to the ownership details for existing trademark registrations or pending applications, though supporting documents may be required depending on the nature of the change.
-Additionally, trademark registrations and applications can be transferred to a new entity if the company undergoes restructuring.
+Despite the proposed name change, the company will still be widely recognized as “Campbell’s.”
+However, this raises questions about the implications for the company’s intellectual property.
+The United States Patent and Trademark Office (USPTO) allows updates to ownership details for existing trademark registrations, although supporting documents may be necessary depending on the nature of the change.
+Moreover, trademark registrations can be transferred to a new entity if the company undergoes restructuring.

-Ultimately, knowing the proper channels to utilize is key to ensuring any existing intellectual property is protected amidst company changes.
-It is also important to consider how a name change will impact your brand’s recognition and ensure that the new name does not conflict with existing trademark applications or registrations by conducting thorough searches with the USPTO.
+Understanding the proper channels is essential for protecting intellectual property amid company changes.
+It’s crucial to consider how a name change will affect brand recognition.
+Companies should ensure that the new name does not conflict with existing trademark applications or registrations by conducting thorough searches with the USPTO.

 Want to learn more about filing your own trademark application?
 Need assistance updating your trademark application or registration ownership information with the USPTO?
 Feel free to call or email us at (713) 364-4796 or admin@madan-law.com.